Volkswagen to recall Brazil pickups in emissions cheating scandal

-RIO DE JANEIRO (Reuters) - Volkswagen AG (VOWG_p.DE) plans to recall 17,057 Amarok pickup trucks sold in Brazil to correct software allowing the vehicles to cheat on emissions tests, extending the reach of the biggest crisis in the carmaker’s 78-year history.
+RIO DE JANEIRO, Oct 22 (Reuters) - Volkswagen AG plans to recall 17,057 Amarok pickup trucks sold in Brazil to correct software allowing the vehicles to cheat on emissions tests, extending the reach of the biggest crisis in the carmaker’s 78-year history.

 The recall affects Amaroks with 2.0-liter diesel engines built in Argentina during model year 2011 and part of 2012, Volkswagen said in an emailed statement to Reuters on Thursday.
 The company will begin notifying affected owners in the first quarter of 2016, when the software fix is ready.